satuelisa/CINVESTAV2025/README.md

 # CINVESTAV2025

-Intro course for bio-med people who want to get into ML-flavored Python
+Intro course for bio-med people who want to get into ML-flavored Python.
+The course materials are in English; instruction is given primarily in Spanish with multilingual Q&A.

-- Store, process & visualize data
+## Store, process & visualize data

+- Variables, conditions, loops & subroutines
+- Information visualization

-- Model training
+## Model training

+- Feature extraction and transformation
+- Classification and clustering

-- Optimization
+## Optimization

+- Exact. combinatorial & heuristic optimization
+- Python libraries for optimization problems

-- Images and natural language
+## Images and natural language

+- Image processing and computer vision
+- Natural language processing and LLMs

-- XAI and ethics
+## XAI and ethics

+- Explainable AI
+- Responsible AI